+More than 90 per cent of Fortum’s energy production in Russia is based on natural gas.
 Fortum has eight thermal power plants in Russia, the majority of them are natural gas-fired combined heat and power (CHP) plants.
-Fortum's capacity is the most modern and efficient in the markets.
-The power plants are located in the Tyumen and Khanty-Mansiysk area of western Siberia and in the Chelyabinsk area of the Urals.
+Fortum’s capacity is the most modern and efficient in the markets.
+The power plants are located in the Tyumen and Khanty-Mansiysk areas of western Siberia and in the Chelyabinsk area of the Urals.

-Fortum also has 29.5% share of TGC-1 that owns and operates water and thermal power in North-West Russia and heat distribution network in Saint Petersburg.
+Additionally, Fortum has a 29.5% holding in TGC-1, which owns and operates thermal and hydropower in north-west Russia and a heat distribution network in St. Petersburg.

 Uniper, Fortum’s subsidiary in which its ownership is approx. 75 per cent, also operates in Russia.
 Uniper’s Moscow Exchange-listed subsidiary Unipro has five power plants around the country.

 Energy production in Russia is governed by state decisions.
 The state has long guided energy production towards boosting energy efficiency – without taking a position on gas and coal as a fuel.
 Now the state has started to strongly support investments in wind and solar energy.